Madave94/gtiod/README.md

 ## Evaluation Server

+Coming soon...

-The evaluation server can be found on [eval-ai](https://eval.ai/web/challenges/challenge-page/2078/overview).
+Not yet available ~ (The evaluation server can be found on [eval-ai](https://eval.ai/web/challenges/challenge-page/2078/overview).)

 ## Installation